greenelab/deep-review/sections/06_discussion.md

 more informative features for one modality
 (images or video) when jointly learnt with other modalities (audio or text) [@tag:Ngiam2011].
+Deep graphical models such as DBNs are considered to be well suited for multimodal learning tasks since they are aimed to learn a joint probability distribution from inputs.
+They can be pre-trained in unsupervised fashion on large unlabeled data and then fine-tuned on a smaller number of labeled examples.
+When labels are available, convolutional neural networks (CNN) are ubiquitously used, since they can be trained end-to-end with backpropagation and demonstrate state-of-the-art performance in many discriminative tasks [@tag:Angermueller2016_dl_review].
 Jha et al. [@tag:Jha2017_integrative_models] showed that an integrated training approach delivers better performance compared to individual networks.
 They compared a number of feed-forward architectures trained on RNA-Seq data with and without an additional set of CLIP-seq, knockdown, and over-expression based input features.
 Results showed that the integrative deep model generalized well for combined data, offering large performance improvement for alternative splicing event estimation.
+Chaudhary et al. [@tag:Chaudhary2017_multiom_liver_cancer] trained deep autoencoder model jointly on RNA-seq, miRNA-seq, and methylation data from TCGA to predict survival subgroups of hepatocellular carcinoma patients.
+This multimodal approach that treated different omics as different modalities outperformed both traditional methods (PCA) and single-omic models.
+Interestingly, multi-omic model performance did not improve when combined with clinical information, suggesting that the model was able to capture redundant contributions of clinical features through their correlated genomic features.
-Chen et al.
-[@tag:Chen2015_trans_species] used deep belief networks to learn phosphorylation states of a common set of signaling proteins in primary cultured bronchial cells collected from rats and humans treated with distinct stimuli.
+Chen et al. [@tag:Chen2015_trans_species] used deep belief networks to learn phosphorylation states of a common set of signaling proteins in primary cultured bronchial cells collected from rats and humans treated with distinct stimuli.
 Interpreting species as different modalities